The Best Things To Do In Buenos Aires Argentina

 The grand staircase inside the Teatro Colon Buenos Aires.
 The opulent interior features marble steps, flanked by ornate balustrades and classical Corinthian columns.
 The ceiling boasts elegant stained glass and detailed plasterwork.

-Visiting El Ateneo Grand Splendid Bookstore is a magical experience and a must not only for book lovers in Buenos Aires.
+I have nowhere in the world seen so many bookstores as in Buenos Aires.
+Yet, visiting El Ateneo Grand Splendid Bookstore is a magical experience and a must not only for book lovers.
 This iconic bookstore has been ranked as one of the most beautiful bookstores in the world.
 It is a beautifully restored former theater.

 As soon as you walk in, you’ll be captivated by the beauty of the space—the original stage, balconies, and intricate frescoes are all still intact, making it feel like you’ve stepped into a palace.
 What makes Ateneo Grand Splendid Bookshop special is its history and atmosphere.